dhutchison/dhutchison.github.io/profile/index.markdown

 Through my time doing professional, academic, and hobbyist software development I have worked with a wide selection of software technologies.
 I enjoy learning new technologies as required to meet requirements and try to keep up to date with both new technology and industry developments.

 I have experience using:
-Eclipse, Ant, Hudson, JAX-WS, JAX-B, Java EE 5/6, Glassfish, Microsoft SQL Server, Swing, MySQL, JUnit, JasperReports, iText 2, Axis 1.4 (with WSS4J), JSP, PHP, HTML, CSS, Jekyll and Ruby.
+Eclipse, Ant, Hudson, JAX-WS, JAX-B, Java EE 5/6, Glassfish, Microsoft SQL Server, Swing, MySQL, JUnit, JasperReports, iText 2, ApacheDS, Axis 1.4 (with WSS4J), JSP, PHP, HTML, CSS, Jekyll and Ruby.